forestgrape/coronavirus/index.md

 The following relies on the assumption that the main transmission of Sars-CoV-2 is airborne (either aerosol or dry form transmission), which is not yet confirmed, even though there is evidence as described in [Proposal of a Dry Form Transmission Model](#transmission-models).
 As described in the final section of the proposal [Metaphor and Measures](#metaphor-and-measures), dry form transmission can be thought smoke like and aerosol/droplet is similar to avoiding somebody's reek of alcohol.
 For the first non-smokers protections are a guideline.
 For the latter distancing works well.

 ### support immune protection
 Completely avoiding Sars-CoV-2 can be as hard as avoiding dust and smoke.
 This is hard.
-Even in laboratory settings it is difficult to completely avoid Sars-CoV-2.
+Even in laboratory settings, it is difficult to completely avoid Sars-CoV-2.
 There were cases of infection in labs and some countries even discouraged autopsies[citations in work].
 Outsides, once the virus is widespread, this is nearly impossible.
 Therefore the most important protection available is a good immune system.
 Even vaccines - once available - just can prepare the immune system and not replace it.
 So the measures should focus to support the overall immune protection of humanity.
 That's good anyway, there's much more than Covid-19.

 * reduce stress and provide settings to focus on health:
     - affordable life including basic health care